lago77/ChessGame/README.md

-# ChessGame
+# Chess
-A chess board
+This is an implementation of chess using the java swing library